 A flexible program designed to provide skills and understanding needed for successful entry and operation of the small-scale retail, wholesale, service, construction or manufacturing business.
 Participants learn to plan, organize, staff, direct, and control operations of an owner/operator firm.
-Three hours lecture/discussion a week.
-(SPO)

-MM 280 - Materials Management Processes (3) Prerequisite: None
+MM 280 - Materials Management Processes (3)